We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Honeywell Home CT30A1005 Standard Manual Thermostat

-Honeywell’s manual budget thermostat works with low-voltage heating systems.
-A snap action switch makes operation as easy as flipping a piece of plastic, and the temperature feedback is measured by a bimetal mercury-free sensor that makes it easy to discern which setting is selected.
-Controls couldn’t be more straightforward: A single mechanism adjusts temperature with the flick of a finger.
+Honeywell’s manual budget thermostat works well with low-voltage heating systems, and we found its snap action switch made operation as easy as flipping a piece of plastic.
+The temperature feedback is measured by a bimetal mercury-free sensor, making it simple to see which setting was selected.
+The controls couldn’t be more straightforward—this adjustable thermostat has a single mechanism that can be moved with the flick of a finger.

 Best Heat-Only Digital